 - Folding rails

-A swivel seat and belt are essential safety features that help prevent the person using it from falling out while it's in use.
+A swivel seat and belt are essential safety features that help prevent the person from falling out while it's in use.

-If you opt for yearly maintenance checks to keep your stair lift safe and in working order, you'll pay about $100 to $200 annually.
+If you opt for yearly maintenance checks to keep your stair lift safe and in working order, you'll pay about $100-$200 annually.
 Some stair lift companies sell a yearly maintenance program when you buy a stair lift.
-This warranty usually requires that you to pay an annual fee, which depends on the stair lift model and company.
+This warranty usually requires you to pay an annual fee, which depends on the stair lift model and company.

 Note that some stair lift manufacturers, like Handicare, offer a lifetime warranty on some of their models.

 A stair lift helps people with limited mobility, such as the elderly or people who use a wheelchair, get up and down stairs safely.
 Using a rail that lines the side of your stairway, a stair lift will move a chair or platform from the bottom to the top of the stairs and back again.

 The National Institute on Aging says 60% of falls happen at home, so a stair lift can eliminate the chances of falling down the stairs.
 Stair lifts are an essential mobility device for those who want to continue living at home and can pay for themselves by enabling you or your loved one to avoid moving into an assisted living facility.